TNTurnerLab/Tortoise/README.md

 Your main output file is:
 * <child_name>.glnexus.family.combined_intersection_filtered_gq_<gq_value>\_depth_<depth_value>\.vcf
   * This file holds *de novo* variants that are not filtered by regions mentioned above.
-The other two files will just contain the header file, but will be empty otherwise.
+The other two files will just contain the header file but will be empty otherwise.

-When running the small test bams found in this git repo, you should get these two DNVs in either NA12878.glnexus.family.combined_intersection_filtered_gq_20_depth_10.vcf or NA12878.glnexus.family.combined_intersection_filtered_gq_20_depth_10_position.vcf:
+When running the small test bams, you will get find these two DNVs in both `NA12878.glnexus.family.combined_intersection_filtered_gq_20_depth_10.vcf` or `NA12878.glnexus.family.combined_intersection_filtered_gq_20_depth_10_position.vcf`:

 ```
 chr5	51158671	chr5_51158671_A_G	A	G	43	.
 AC=1;AF=0.167;AN=6;INH=denovo_pro;TRANSMITTED=no;set=Intersection	GT:AD:DP:GQ:PL:RNC	0/1:20,10:30:44:43,0,58	0/0:26,0:26:50:0,123,1229	0/0:19,0:19:50:0,81,809